Bibliome/alvisnlp/docs/reference/module/org.bibliome.alvisnlp.modules.OgmiosTokenizer.md

 ## Description

-*org.bibliome.alvisnlp.modules.OgmiosTokenizer* creates an annotation for each token found in the section contents according to the [Ogmios]() tokenizer specifications and adds these annotations to the [targetLayerName](#targetLayerName) layer.
-The created annotations have a the feature [tokenTypeFeature](#tokenTypeFeature) with one of the values:
+*OgmiosTokenizer* creates an annotation for each token found in the section contents according to the [Ogmios]() tokenizer specifications and adds these annotations to the <a href="#targetLayerName" class="param">targetLayerName</a> layer.
+The created annotations have a the feature <a href="#tokenTypeFeature" class="param">tokenTypeFeature</a> with one of the values:

 * *alpha*: for an alphabetic token;
 * *num*: for a numeric token;
 * *sep*: for a whitespace token;